 - B complex vitamins.
 B vitamins are crucial to your health.
 Deficiencies in these can lead to brain fog and memory and concentrating troubles.
 If you take the supplement recommended by your doctor, it should help with brain fog.

 - L-theanine.
 This is a component found in green tea, as well as other plants.
 It has the power to improve one's cognitive alertness, reactivity and memory.

 Some individuals develop sensitivities to certain foods.
-Cutting types of food from your diet for a period of time and monitoring your symptoms can be an effective way of finding out what foods impact how you feel.
+Cutting out types of food from your diet for a period of time and monitoring your symptoms can be an effective way of finding out which foods impact how you feel.

 There is no better feeling than listening to your favorite tracks.
-Maybe you could develop a playlist.
+Try developing a playlist.
 Play this as often as you can to lift your mood and take your mind off any troubling symptoms.
-Maybe even have a dance.
+Maybe even dance.